 - 3 tablespoons ghee

-- ½ teaspoon ground cardamom
+- 1 teaspoon ground cardamom

 - Now add in the sugar and salt and cook for another 5 minutes or until the sugar dissolves completely.

-- Garnish with the reserved fruit and nuts toasted in ghee and serve hot.
+- Garnish with the finely sliced almonds/pistachios and serve hot.
 Carrot halwa tastes amazing when served with a scoop of vanilla ice cream.

 I hope you like this recipe as much as I do.
 Please leave a comment below to let me know what you think and subscribe to my blog if you would like to see more easy and delicious recipes.